aniketturkel/Stereo-Reconstruction/README.md

 Currently the project includes disparity map and pointcloud obtained from one dataset.

-Note : Code to obtain the disparity map can be found in the "codes" directory.
+Note : Code can be obtained from the "Codes" directory.

 ### Parameters and stereo geometry :